6leetcode/6leetcode/questions/Algorithms/1604. Alert Using Same Key-Card Three or More Times in a One Hour Period/README.md

 ### [Alert Using Same Key-Card Three or More Times in a One Hour Period](https://leetcode.com/problems/alert-using-same-key-card-three-or-more-times-in-a-one-hour-period)

-<p>Leetcode company workers use key-cards to unlock office doors.
+<p>LeetCode company workers use key-cards to unlock office doors.
 Each time a worker uses their key-card, the security system saves the worker&#39;s name and the time when it was used.
 The system emits an <strong>alert</strong> if any worker uses the key-card <strong>three or more times</strong> in a one-hour period.</p>

 <p>You are given a list of strings <code>keyName</code> and <code>keyTime</code> where <code>[keyName[i], keyTime[i]]</code> corresponds to a person&#39;s name and the time when their key-card was used <strong>in a</strong> <strong>single day</strong>.</p>